Reuh/anselme/README.md

 ```

-For this reason, Anselme will discard returns values sent from within a choice block.
-Returns inside choice block still have the expected behaviour of stopping the execution of the block.

-* empty line: flush events, i.e., if there are any pending lines of text or choices, send them to your game.
+* empty line: flush the event buffer, i.e., if there are any pending lines of text or choices, send them to your game.
 See [Event buffer](#event-buffer).
 This line always keep the same identation as the last non-empty line, so you don't need to put invisible whitespace on an empty-looking line.
 Is also automatically added at the end of a file.

 * regular text: write some text into the event buffer.
 Support [text interpolation](#text-interpolation).